Harshadgore096/Harshadgore096/README.md

 <h1 align="center">Hi 👋, I'm Harshad Gore</h1>
-<h3 align="center">I’m a Software Developer, Blogger , open Source Contributor and passionate Programmer working on React JS ,Node js ,RESTful API Development and other related technologies.
+<h3 align="center">I’m a Software Developer, Blogger , open Source Contributor and passionate Programmer working on React JS ,Node js ,Python, LLM,LangChain,RESTful API Development and other related technologies.
 During my free time, as a part of my learning routine, I write articles & blogs about the technologies I come across or work with.
 This not only helps me to learn the topic well but also supports other developers like me looking for clean and well-detailed tutorials along with complete source codes that are available over at my GitHub.</h3>
+<h3>I am Also proficient in designing and Building the Mobile Applications(ios & Andriod) on react native With Explo CLI.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=harshadgore096&label=Profile%20views&color=0e75b6&style=flat" alt="harshadgore096" /> </p>